Hamza-ye/nmcpye-data-mapping/documentation/docs/index.md

 !!! note ""

-    Additional fields brought from other files, I just use them with other calculations such as LLINs, IRS (sometime other meaningless variables) to automatically verify the linking after changes, whenever the calculations differ I review the changes, or to quickly filter where we are active.
+    Additional fields brought from other files, I just use them with other calculations (sometime other meaningless variables) to automatically verify changes or to quickly filter where we are actually active.

 ### :fontawesome-solid-file-csv: Catchment Localities File `md_catchment_locations.csv`